spm/spm-docs/docs/tutorials/dcm/dcm_fmri_first_level.md

 3. Run the run_glm.m script by pressing the green “Run” button at the top.
 This will specify a General Linear Model (GLM), fit it to each voxel producing statistical maps, and generate contrast images.

 ### Viewing the SPM results
 Before we can perform the DCM analysis, we will need to extract a representative timeseries from each region.
-We will identify voxels that show an effect of semantic > perceptual trials, as close as possible to the group average co-ordinates in the table above.
+We will identify voxels that show an effect of semantic > perceptual trials, as close as possible to the group average coordinates in the table above.

 1. Open SPM by typing: **spm fmri** and press enter.
 2. View the results of the General Linear Model (GLM) analysis.
 To do this, click **Results** in the main SPM window.
 Then navigate up one directory by clicking “..” on the left-hand side, then click “GLM”, then click “sub-01”, then click “SPM.mat” on the right-hand side, and press Done.